Faraday Future starts EV production of FF 91 after months-long delay

 "This shows that FF has entered a new phase under the governance and operation of the new board and management," founder YT Jia said in a statement.

-The FF 91 Futurist is expected to be offered in both the U.S. and China markets, with initial 2023 sales to begin in Los Angeles, San Francisco, New York, Shanghai and Beijing, the company said, but did not comment on the delivery timeline or details on initial sales.
+The FF 91 Futurist is expected to be offered in both the U.S. and China markets, with initial 2023 sales to begin in Los Angeles, San Francisco, New York, Shanghai and Beijing, the company said.

+Deliveries in the U.S. will begin at the end of April 2023, a spokesperson for Faraday Future told Reuters, but did not give details on who the first customers would be.

 The company has said the latest generation of its car had longer range and better acceleration than rivals such as Tesla Inc's TSLA.O Model X, Mercedes Benz MBGn.DE Maybach S and Rolls Royce Cullinan.

-(Reporting by Yana Gaur and Jyoti Narayan in Bengaluru; Editing by Sherry Jacob-Phillips)
+(Reporting by Yana Gaur and Jyoti Narayan in Bengaluru; Editing by Sherry Jacob-Phillips and Uttaresh Venkateshwaran)

 ((Yana.Gaur@thomsonreuters.com;))